 Essential travel documents

 So long as you have your travel and vehicle documents and access to cash, you can pretty much sort any situation you find yourself in.
 So let’s make sure you have these basics covered.
-When you’re road trip is taking you out of your home country it’s even more important to have the correct documents with you and have a back up plan, in the event things go wrong.
-Here’s our list of the absolute essential travel documents you need on any road trip or overland journey.
+When you’re road trip is taking you out of your home country, it’s even more important to have the correct documents with you and have a back up plan, in the event things go wrong.
+Here’s our list of the essential travel documents you need on any road trip or overland journey.

 It might sound obvious but what if you lose it?
 You’re going to need to arrange an emergency passport.
 To apply, you need to give all the details from the passport you’ve lost.
 Make sure you have a photocopy of the identification page stored somewhere safe.
 A printed copy is great but having a digital copy too will allow you to email it to your passport office if necessary.

 When you’re applying for visas on the road, quite often an embassy will ask for anywhere between 1 and 3 photocopies of your passport for a single visa.
 We had to give the Senegal Embassy in Mauritania 3 copies of pages 1 – 3 of our passports.
 It was a total pain trying to find somewhere in Nouakchott to take a photocopy.
 Do yourself a favour, and carry a few copies with you.

 Do you know that you can’t enter some countries if your passport contains evidence you’ve visited some other countries?
 For example, you’ll find it impossible to enter Sudan if you have an Israeli stamp in your passport.
 Many passport offices will issue you with a 2nd passport before you travel under certain circumstances.
 Arrange this well in advance if you need it.

 It’s also worth investing in a protective cover for your passport.
 Some borders have been known to refuse entry of a passport holder because of damage.
 It’s worth protecting!